SergAbys/Grenadine/README.txt

 This is a project for generative music with agents in maxMSP environment ; Pure Data port is planned.

-This is a project for generative music with agents in maxMSP environment ; Pure Data port is planned.

 * pizAlgorithms :
 static library in C with machine-learning algorithms, own data structures, and all for the currently project.